junobuild/docs/docs/miscellaneous/settings.md

 # Settings

-This document will help you understand the different settings you can configure for your modules (Satellites, Mission controls, and Orbiters).
+This document will help you understand the different settings you can configure for your modules ([Satellites], [Mission controls], and [Orbiters]).

 ---

 ## Freezing Threshold

-This setting defines the duration (in seconds) after which a module will be frozen if it runs out of cycles.
-When a module is frozen, it stops processing new requests but continues to reply to existing ones.
-The module's state is preserved during this period.
-However, if the module completely runs out of cycles, it will be uninstalled, and its code and state will be deleted.
-The rest of the module's information, such as its ID and controllers, remains intact.
+The Freezing Threshold defines the duration (in seconds) after which a module will be frozen.
+It is an important feature because if a module runs out of cycles, it will be uninstalled, meaning its code and state are deleted.
+The Freezing Threshold protects from deletion.
+If the cycles balance dips below the threshold, the smart contract will stop processing any new requests but will continue to reply to existing requests.

+For sensitive applications, developers can set a freezing threshold to 90 days or more.
+This ensures that they and their users have enough time to react and top up the modules before they finally run out of cycles.

-The default value is `2_592_000n` (30 days).
+The default value is `2_592_000n` (30 days), except for Mission Control, which is set by default to `10_368_000n` (180 days).

 ### Example